Bioremediation of oil spills: Bioremediation of petroleum

 Due to their ubiquity across environments, many organisms have evolved to use the hydrocarbons and organic compounds in petroleum as energy while simultaneously denaturing toxins through molecular transfer mechanisms.

 Microbial bioremediation uses aerobic and anaerobic properties of various microbes to respire and ferment compounds transforming toxins into innocuous compounds.
 These resulting compounds exhibit more neutral pH levels, increased solubility in water, and are less reactive molecularly.
 Baseline populations of oil-degrading microorganisms typically account for less than 1% of microbiomes associated with marine ecosystems.
-Remediation techniques which remove reaction limiting factors through the addition of substrate, can boots microbe population towards 10% of the ecosystems microbiome.
+Remediation techniques which remove reaction limiting factors through the addition of substrate, can boost microbe population towards 10% of the ecosystems microbiome.
 Dependent on physical and chemical properties, petroleum-degenerative microorganisms take longer to degrade compounds with high-molecular-weight, such as polycyclic aromatic hydrocarbons (PAH's).
 These microbes require a wide array of enzymes for the breakdown of petroleum, and very specific nutrient compositions to work at an efficient rate.

 Microbes work in a step-wise fashion to breakdown and metabolize the components of petroleum.